Cambridge Alternative Finance Collaboration Network

 A knowledge network for the era of digital finance

-Since January 2021, the CAFCN has been activated in the Asia-Pacific region through the establishment of a research collaboration with Cambridge CARES alongside a bi-lateral programmatic relationship between the Asian Development Bank Institute and the Cambridge Centre for Alternative Finance (CCAF), with the aim of accelerating tech-enabled financial innovation and knowledge sharing across the region.
+CAFCN was activated in the Asia-Pacific region through the establishment of a research collaboration with Cambridge CARES alongside a bi-lateral programmatic relationship between the Asian Development Bank Institute and the Cambridge Centre for Alternative Finance (CCAF), with the aim of accelerating tech-enabled financial innovation and knowledge sharing across the region.

-A dedicated research team, based at Cambridge CARES in Singapore, will facilitate collaborative market and regulatory research in the region, which will also feed into global studies.
-The results of this research will be deployed via existing and future digital tools that will inform both regulatory and market decision-making.
-The team will also work to deliver online or in-situ evidence-based education programmes for regulators and policymakers in the region.
+A dedicated research team, based at Cambridge CARES in Singapore, facilitated collaborative market and regulatory research in the region, which also fed into global studies.
+The results of this research were deployed via existing and future digital tools that informed both regulatory and market decision-making.
+The team also worked to deliver online or in-situ evidence-based education programmes for regulators and policymakers in the region.

 Driven by its mission to “create and transfer knowledge addressing emergent gaps in the financial sector that supports evidence-based decision-making”, the CCAF has published 40 high-impact industry and regulatory reports and surveyed more than 4,500 FinTech firms in over 185 countries.
 The CCAF has also collaborated with more than 120 regulatory authorities and central banks worldwide on regulatory research.